Batch Processing Photogrammetry Datasets

 Reproducible Python Implementation

-The following implementation leverages the Agisoft Metashape Python API to orchestrate batch processing.
+The following implementation uses the Agisoft Metashape Python API to orchestrate batch processing.
 It includes explicit try/except blocks, structured logging, and CRS validation hooks.
-This approach aligns with established Python scripts for batch processing Agisoft Metashape projects and follows Python’s standard logging module for audit trails.
+Metashape’s Python module (Metashape) is provided by Agisoft as part of the licensed Metashape installation; it is not available on PyPI.
+Refer to python-scripts-for-batch-processing-agisoft-metashape-projects for detailed configuration.

 pyproj==3.6.1